GodotModding/godot-mod-tool/README.md

 ## Features:
 - Simple mod zipping process with 7zip to ensure proper format for ModLoader
-    - Steam Workshop (default, works manually too)
+    - Steam Workshop
-    - Thunderstore (coming soon)
+    - Thunderstore (soon™)
 - Easy editing of the mod's `manifest.json` file, with validation
-- Json editor for the mod's default configuration settings, with validation
+- Json Schema editor for the mod's configuration settings, with validation (soon™)
 - Advanced right click context menu
     - Create new script override file
     - Create new asset overwrite
 - Create a simple mod skeleton with a single click
-- Easy installation as an addon (soon from the AssetLib)
+- Easy installation as an addon (soon™ from the AssetLib)

 ## Installation